Code of Ethics

 Accuracy must be our constant goal.
 There is no such thing as a minor inaccuracy inasmuch as every error tends to erode our credibility.

-Simply stated, every reporter and photographer is responsible for the accuracy of what he or she produces.
-Every editor is responsible for the accuracy of any facts added to or deleted from a story or any changes made in a story.
-Headlines must accurately reflect the tone and content of a story.
+Simply stated, every reporter, photographer, radio programmer and contributor is responsible for the accuracy of what he or she produces.
+Every editor and radio programmer is responsible for the accuracy of any facts added to or deleted from a story or any changes made in a story.
+Headlines and segment titles must accurately reflect the tone and content of a story.

-Editors are also expected to exercise a healthy skepticism in handling stories.
+Editors and radio programmers are also expected to exercise a healthy skepticism in handling stories.
 If something does not seem to ring true or holds the potential for legal action, then it should be checked.
-One of the major reasons for inaccuracies appearing in print is that a reporter, photographer or editor assumed that something was correct rather than checking to make sure.
+One of the major reasons for inaccuracies appearing in print or on-air is that a reporter, photographer, editor, or programmer assumed that something was correct rather than checking to make sure.

 Rewrites are another major source of error.
 When rewrites are needed, special care should be taken to make sure the facts and tone in the rewritten version are accurate.